xirtap/xirtap.github.io/Vox/readme.md

-Using Annyang.js for voice recognition in HTML
+Old:Using Annyang.js for voice recognition in HTML New:Google Speech Recognition API